tororutsu/mysh/README.md

 This program is very much under maintenance.
 There is not much usage as of yet.
 I plan on updating README everytime something changes.

+**UPDATE**

+- Notes: You are now able to add notes in the note menu!

+- Notes/Edit: You are now able to edit notes in the note menu!

 ## Maintainers